-Her prime responsibilities include the development of a coherent strategy and dynamic management for the teaching of modern undergraduate laboratory courses across the School.
-She works in close collaboration with colleagues responsible for interweaving teaching and practical work in undergraduate chemistry, and is a member of the School's Teaching Committee.
+Her prime responsibilities include the development of a coherent strategy and dynamic management for the teaching of undergraduate laboratory courses across the School.
+She works in close collaboration with colleagues responsible for interweaving teaching and practical work in undergraduate chemistry.

 Dr Bertram has a keen interest in chemical education and is actively engaged in developing online teaching and learning resources for laboratories.
 Her interest in online teaching and learning… read more